Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

         /usr/share/doc/csm/upgrade/scripts/upgrade/ncn-upgrade-worker-storage-nodes.sh ncn-s001 --upgrade
         ```

     1. (`ncn-m#`) Verify that the storage node booted and is configured correctly.
-The CFS configuration can be checked will the command below using the `xname` of the node that was upgraded.
+The CFS configuration can be
+    verified with the command below using the `xname` of the node that was upgraded instead of the example value `x3000c0s13b0n0`.

         ```bash
         XNAME=x3000c0s13b0n0